Sameera-26/ResponsiveLoginPage/README.md

 # ResponsiveLoginPage
-Run "git init -y" for adding package.json
+Run "npm init -y" for adding package.json
-Then git i -D tailwindcss
+Then npm i -D tailwindcss
 Afterthat configure the "tailwindcss.config" file(add input and output path) Create index.html file and then run "npm run build" for css folder in your directory